-- 1. Develop appropriate procedures to meet child safety requirements as required and appropriate to the school - 2.
-Comply with relevant legislative requirements and responsibilities including the need to ensure that staff and contractors are safety checked to the standard specified in the Vulnerable Children Act. - 3.
-Make this policy available on the school's internet site or available on request - 4.
-Ensure that every contract, or funding arrangement, that the school enters into requires the adoption of child protection policies where required - 5.
-Ensure the interests and protection of the child are paramount in all circumstances - 6.
-Recognise the rights of family/whanau to participate in the decision-making about their children
+1. Develop appropriate procedures to meet child safety requirements as required and appropriate to the school.

+2. Comply with relevant legislative requirements and responsibilities including the need to ensure that staff and contractors are safety checked to the standard specified in the Vulnerable Children Act.

+3. Make this policy available on the school's internet site or available on request

+4. Ensure that every contract, or funding arrangement, that the school enters into requires the adoption of child protection policies where required

+5. Ensure the interests and protection of the child are paramount in all circumstances

+6. Recognise the rights of family/whanau to participate in the decision-making about their children

-- 7. Ensure that all staff are able to identify the signs and symptoms of potential abuse and neglect, deal with disclosures by children and allegations against staff members and are able to take appropriate action in response - 8.
-Support all staff to work in accordance with this policy, to work with partner agencies and organisations to ensure child protection policies are understood and implemented - 9.
-Promote a culture where staff feel confident they can constructively challenge poor practice or raise issues of concern without fear of reprisal - 10.
-Consult, discuss and share relevant information, in line with our commitment to confidentiality and information sharing protocols, in a timely way regarding any concerns about an individual child with the board or designated person - 11.
-Seek advice as necessary from NZSTA advisors on employment matters and other relevant agencies where child safety issues arise - 12.
-Make available professional development, resources and/or sufficient advice to ensure all staff can carry out their roles in terms of this policy - 13.
-Ensure that this policy forms part of the initial staff induction programme for each staff member
+7. Ensure that all staff can identify the signs and symptoms of potential abuse and neglect, deal with disclosures by children and allegations against staff members and can take appropriate action in response

+8. Support all staff to work in accordance with this policy, to work with partner agencies and organisations to ensure child protection policies are understood and implemented

+9. Promote a culture where staff feel confident they can constructively challenge poor practise or raise issues of concern without fear of reprisal

+10. Consult, discuss and share relevant information, in line with our commitment to confidentiality and information sharing protocols, in a timely way regarding any concerns about an individual child with the board or designated person

-Review schedule: in 3 years, June 2020
+11. Seek advice as necessary from NZSTA advisors on employment matters and other relevant agencies where child safety issues arise

+12. Make available professional development, resources and/or sufficient advice to ensure all staff can carry out their roles in terms of this policy

+13. Ensure that this policy forms part of the initial staff induction programme for each staff member

+Related Documents: Vulnerable Children Act 2014 Education and Training Act 2020 Privacy Act 1993 Children Young Persons and Their Families Act 1989 Employment Policy